Architecture

 Integration Boundary

-Akretic is designed to work with supported assistant and API paths selected during pilot planning.
-Integration details are scoped to the customer environment, identity source, retrieval systems, tool surface, and evidence requirements.
+Akretic is designed to work with supported assistant and API paths selected during design-partner planning.
+Integration details are scoped to the environment, identity source, retrieval systems, tool surface, and evidence requirements.

 Provider Flexibility